 All requests for credit for academic work completed prior to entering Colgate must be filed with the Registrar’s Office by the deadline for declaration of concentration, prior to registration during the fourth semester.
 Supporting documentation, such as the official transcript(s), official test scores, and/or course syllabi, must be submitted with the pre-matriculation credit request.

-Advanced course placement without academic credit may by granted by departments to first-year students whose performance on the College Level Examination Pro-gram (CLEP subject examinations only), CEEB Achievement Tests, or the New York State Education Department’s College Proficiency Examinations gives clear evidence of competence in the courses tested.
+Advanced course placement without academic credit may be granted by departments to first-year students whose performance on the College Level Examination Program (CLEP subject examinations only), CEEB Achievement Tests, or the New York State Education Department’s College Proficiency Examinations gives clear evidence of competence in the courses tested.